Samsung/tizen-docs/docs/application/design/wearable/patterns/input.md

 # Input

 Users can input text with an input delegator or a keyboard.
 Input delegators are used for suggestions, voice input, emojis, and handwriting.
-A keyboard is used when suggestions aren’t available or privacy is needed, like when you need to enter a password.
+A keyboard is used when suggestions aren't available or privacy is needed, like when you need to enter a password.

 ![](media/9.9.0-900x184.png)
 *Input selectors or a keyboard can be provided for optimal wearable experience.*